Bassendean Optical commenced as an independent practice in 1991.

 Whilst primarily catering for the visual needs of the local community, we have grown to specialise in children's behavioural/developmental vision and contact lenses.
 We work together with all other health professionals including general practitioners, ophthalmologists, psychologists, occupational therapists, teachers, and community nurses to obtain the best outcome for our patients.

 Our care includes the latest technology including Optos wide angle retinal imaging, Optical Coherence Tomography (OCT), Topography for advanced contact lenses and Perimetry.
-Separate premises dedicated to Vision Therapy, Visual -Neuro Rehabilitation and Intuitive Colorimetry assessment are located nearby at 2/85 Old Perth Road, Bassendean.
+In-house Vision Therapy, Visual -Neuro Rehabilitation and Intuitive Colorimetry assessment now at the one location.

 Michael commenced as the principal owner/optometrist at Bassendean Optical in 1998.

 He graduated from the Queensland University of Technology (previously QIT) in 1981 and later completed postgraduate studies in Ocular Therapeutics and a Fellowship with the Australasian College of Behavioural Optometrists.

 Prior to Bassendean, his experience included several years working in Brisbane, Victoria and the Northern Territory, with much involvement in travel to remote communities.
 During this time he held positions of Optometrists Association president for WA, president of the Cornea & Contact lens Society WA, as well as